zeek/zeek/frameworks/broker.rst

    :language: bro
    :linenos:

-To toggle remote logs, redef :bro:see:`Log::enable_remote_logging`.
+To toggle remote logs, redef :zeek:see:`Log::enable_remote_logging`.
-Use the :bro:see:`Broker::subscribe` function to advertise interest in logs written by peers.
-The topic names that Bro uses are determined by :bro:see:`Broker::log_topic`.
+Use the :zeek:see:`Broker::subscribe` function to advertise interest in logs written by peers.
+The topic names that Bro uses are determined by :zeek:see:`Broker::log_topic`.

 .. literalinclude:: broker/logs-listener.zeek
    :caption: logs-listener.zeek